 Echo implements a new, blockchain-specific x86-64 virtual machine allowing developers to write and deploy smart contract in higher level languages.
 With Echo, smart contracts can be written both in Solidity and in more familiar and convenient languages, such as C, C++, Rust, Go and many more.

-Echo implements a Bitcoin sidechain, allowing you to use deposit and withdraw BTC from the Echo network.
-Through the sidechain, you can build smart contract and applications that interact with BTC , such as decentralized finance (DeFi) applications including stablecoins that are collateralized with Bitcoin.
+Echo implements a Bitcoin and Ethereum sidechains, allowing you to use deposit and withdraw BTC and ETH from the Echo network.
+Through the sidechain, you can build smart contract and applications that can use BTC and ETH as asset in ECHO, such as decentralized finance (DeFi) applications including stablecoins that are collateralized with Bitcoin and Ethereum.

 The project is currently under heavy development and testing as early-stage experimental software.
 Currently, the Echo testnet supports the following actions: